Tea the drink that helps you to prevent cancer

 Where can I drink a typical Ceylon tea

-Sri Lanka, better known as Ceylon is popular for tea, since the early part of 1800’s.
-If Sri Lanka has a national drink it certainly would be Tea.
-Tea is the most popular thirst quencher among the local community.
+Sri Lanka, better known as Ceylon is popular for tea, since the early part of the 1800s.
+Tea is the most popular thirst quencher in the society if there is a national drink it is none other than Tea.
 This traditional hot drink is available throughout the island and it is the drink for all occasion that served from Business meeting to family get-together.
 It is served from boutique hotels that cater to High-end tourists to Kade or village boutique.
-It is the drink of social gathering served in wedding, almsgiving, and funeral and in all occasion, when village folk gather.
+It is the drink of social gathering served in wedding, almsgiving, and funeral and on all occasion, when village folk gather.

-Most basic type of tea is known as black tea (“plain tea”) and served with sugar.
-Typical tea served on the island is very strong in taste.
+The most basic type of tea is known as black tea (“plain tea”) and served with sugar.
+The tea consumed in Sri Lanka is strong in taste and has a dark colour.
 It is so strong, not possible to drink without mixing with sugar.
 The tea served in Sri Lanka is very dark in colour and almost no aroma.
 Some people prefer to drink tea with milk (“milk tea”) and sugar, especially for breakfast.
 Drinking tea with milk is a habit introduced by the English colonial rulers of Sri Lanka.
-Today milk tea and plain tea can be obtained from large cities to most remote areas in the country.

 Typical Sri Lankan plain tea serves without any added aroma, colour or taste.
-Unlike at the beginning of the tea industry, it can be obtained with various aromas and taste.
-Tea shops are the best place to buy these specially prepared tea varieties.
+Tea has gone a long way since it was introduced to the island and now tea is available in many aromas and colours.
 Tea shops are available in populated cities such as Colombo, Galle, and Gampaha.
 Even though the number of choices not as much as in tea shops, leading supermarket chains are also giving the possibility of buying a large array of tea varieties.

-The tea is not just a thirst quencher; it is a part of company and nostalgia you are with.
-For instance, Village farmers get together at the village tea boutique in the evening, to have a chat.
+The tea is not just a thirst quencher; it is a part of the company and nostalgia you are with, that can be the best experience in the village boutique, where farmers and rural folk get together and partake their evening dose of social talk.
 They stay for long hours and drink a couple of teacups.
 The caretaker of the tea shop is a key figure of this team and takes part in the conversation when he has no other customer.

 Drinking green tea helps you to prevent cancers